luckydimdim/amqp/README.md

 $config = Config::fromURI('amqp://guest:guest@localhost:5672/?tcp_nodelay=true');
 ```

+This can **seriously increase** the speed of network packets transfer rate.

 ### Client

 The client is the connection facade to the `amqp` server.
 It is responsible for connecting and disconnecting (also closing all channels) from the server.